rickyvetter/smashingwikipedia/README.md

 Functionality:
 --------------
-* Responsive design for on mobile and laptop/desktop ** Tested on Firefox, Chrome, IE9+, Windows Phone, iPhone ** Should work on Android, Opera
+* Responsive design for on mobile and laptop/desktop
+* Tested on Firefox, Chrome, IE9+, Windows Phone, iPhone
+* Should work on Android, Opera
-* Ignore user chatter/talk (check out namespaces in the API)
+* Ignores user chatter/talk (check out namespaces in the API)
-* Link to main article
+* Links to main article
 * Can be used with only key strokes
 * ~~Can be used with swipe~~ removed because of prevent default on gesture libraries made scrolling difficult.